bin-y/standard-ecies/README.md

 implemention is customized for author's own purpose, not widely applicable.

 ## Implementation
-The implemention is followed by the description in https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme
+The implemention is followed by the description in https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme .

+Support all of curves listed in `crypto.getCurves()`.

 ## Usage
 ```javascript